sanazia999-beep/portfolio/README.md

 ## Adding a new sub-page

 You can add a new sub-page (which will be shown in the left-hand menu) by adding a new page in the root of this repository (that is, the folder that contains all the other files and folders in this repository).
+Note that, in contrast to blog posts, these pages do not need a date in the filename, but their filename **must** have the ".md" extension.
+E.g., `projects.md`.

 The header should look something like this: